Nepiten (Nebivolol Hydrochloride)

 Storage

 Keep tablets in the original pack until it’s time to take them.
-Store in a cool, dry place where temperature stays below 25°C. Do not store in the bathroom, near a sink, in the car, or on window sills as heat and dampness can destroy the medicine.
-Keep out of reach of children in a locked cupboard at least 1.5 meters above ground.
+Store in a cool, dry place where temperature stays below 25°C. Do not store in the bathroom, near a sink, in the car, or on window sills, as heat and dampness can damage the medicine.
+Keep out of reach of children – a locked cupboard at least 1.5 meters above ground is recommended.

 Overdose Information

-If you think you have taken too much Nepiten, seek urgent medical attention immediately.
-Phone the Poisons Information Centre (13 11 26 in Australia), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine.
-Overdose symptoms may include feeling faint or fainting, shortness of breath, blood pressure dropping too low, heart rate slowing too much, and in extreme cases, serious heart and lung problems.
+If you think you’ve taken too much Nepiten, seek urgent medical attention immediately.
+Call the Poisons Information Centre (13 11 26 in Australia), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine.
+Overdose symptoms may include feeling faint or fainting, shortness of breath, very low blood pressure, very slow heart rate, and in extreme cases, serious heart and lung problems.

 Frequently Asked Questions

-For high blood pressure, the blood pressure lowering effects occur after 1 to 2 weeks, although it may take up to 4 weeks for the full effect to occur.
+For high blood pressure, you may see improvements after 1-2 weeks, but it can take up to 4 weeks for the full effect to occur.

-Yes, it does not matter if you take Nepiten before or after food or with food.
-However, if you need to take an antacid, take it at least 2 hours before or 2 hours after your dose of Nepiten.
+Yes, it doesn’t matter if you take Nepiten before, after, or with food.
+However, if you need antacids, take them at least 2 hours before or after your Nepiten dose.

 Tell your doctor if you drink alcohol.
-Alcohol may worsen symptoms such as dizziness or light-headedness.
-Be careful getting up from a lying or sitting position as you may feel dizzy if you get up too quickly.
+Alcohol may worsen symptoms like dizziness or light-headedness, and you should be careful when getting up from lying or sitting positions.

-If you feel light-headed, dizzy or faint when getting out of bed or standing up, get up slowly.
-This helps your body adjust to the change in position and blood pressure.
+Get up slowly, especially when getting out of bed or from sitting.
+This helps your body adjust to changes in position and blood pressure.
 If this problem continues or gets worse, tell your doctor.

-Yes, if you are being treated for diabetes, check your blood sugar level regularly and report any changes to your doctor.
+Tell your doctor if you have diabetes.
 Nepiten may change how well your diabetes is controlled and may cover up some symptoms of low blood sugar like fast heartbeat.
-Your dose of diabetic medicines, including insulin, may need to change.
+Your diabetes medication doses may need adjustment.

 Important Disclaimer